There are many types of subwoofer boxes out there, but serious “bassheads” often choose bandpass enclosures.

 The subwoofer produces high acoustic output levels without forcing the cone to over speed, which makes it less likely to encounter excursion limits.

-However, the cone is moving within the recommended speed does not mean the sub’s motor has stopped from trying hard to increase the cone’s speed.
+However, the cone is moving within the recommended speed does not mean the sub’s motor has stopped trying hard to increase the cone’s speed.

 The motor assembly is designed to ensure the cone moves at the highest speed possible.
 So, when the sub is not physically moving as much as expected but is producing the required acoustic output levels, the cone encounters lots of resistance, which can be incredibly hard on the subwoofer.